Grand Master’s Official Visit to Germany: meetings with President of Germany Steinmeier and President of Bundestag Schäuble

 photo & video gallery

-The Lieutenant of the Grand Master is elected for term of one year.
-According to the Constitution, as the religious Superior and Sovereign, he must fully dedicate himself to the development of the works of the Order and to set an example of living by Christian principles, to all the members of the Order.
+The Grand Master is elected for life from the Professed Knights by the Council Complete of State.
+According to the Constitution, as the religious Superior and Sovereign, he must fully dedicate himself to the development of the works of the Order and set an example of living by Christian principles to all the members of the Order.

 Seats of the Order